 Graduated from Russell Sage College in 1994 with a Bachelor of Science in Physical Therapy.
-Dissatisfied with the quality of care she was witness to in her field; Kimberly created IPT in 2000 in order to offer one on one specialized therapy.
-IPT was created for the patients, as opposed to the production line PT clinics where several patients are treated simultaneously in order to offset diminishing reimbursement rates.
+Dissatisfied with the quality of care she was witness to in her field; Kimberly created IPT in 2000 to offer one on one specialized therapy.
+IPT was created for the patients, as opposed to the production line PT clinics where several patients are treated simultaneously to offset diminishing reimbursement rates.

-Kimberly utilizes functional bio-mechanics with manual therapy and is passionate to serve her patients and the community at large.
-To accomplish this she is endlessly pursuing cutting edge techniques and strategies that uplift and heal.
-Kimberly has created different wellness programs and lectures on an integrative approach to healing, the body-mind system and meditation.
+Kimberly utilizes functional biomechanics with manual therapy and is passionate to serve her patients and the community at large.
+To accomplish this she is endlessly pursuing cutting-edge techniques and strategies that uplift and heal.
+Kimberly has created different wellness programs and lectures on an integrative approach to healing, the body-mind system, and meditation.
 Kimberly graduated in 2011 as a Fellow of Applied Functional Science (FAFS) from the Gray Institute.
 Gary Gray is considered the founder of functional therapy and is famous for helping countless professional athletes and for keeping them in the game when all else failed.
-Functional therapy considers how the body works as a biomechanical chain from the foot to the head while considering the force of gravity, movement in 3 planes, ground reaction forces and sport specific demands.
+Functional therapy considers how the body works as a biomechanical chain from the foot to the head while considering the force of gravity, movement in 3 planes, ground reaction forces, and sport-specific demands.

 Kimberly considers applied functional science, AFS, the golden key that unlocked her potential to really make a difference in patient outcomes.
-“I can now simply watch a person walk, run or move and see broken links in the chain or aberrant movement patterns away from the site of injury and yet nonetheless the cause of the problem.”
-As a result of her FAFS and success with athletes who felt they exhausted all other options, IPT is becoming known for its sport specific rehab in addition to its manual therapy.
+“I can now simply watch a person walk, run or move and see broken links in the chain or aberrant movement patterns away from the site of injury and yet the cause of the problem.”
+As a result of her FAFS and success with athletes who felt they exhausted all other options, IPT is becoming known for its sport-specific rehab in addition to its manual therapy.
 In particular, as a result of the extensive focus in AFS on the foot and lower extremity biomechanics during gait (walking and running form), Kimberly really enjoys the success she is having working with runners.